-How Does SEO Improve CRO?
+How Does SEO Improve Conversion Rate Optimization?

-Just like more traditional factors like links, mobile friendliness is an important SEO ranking signal.
-Auditing your mobile friendliness is a great way to find areas that are turning your mobile visitors off from converting.
+Just like more traditional factors like links, mobile-friendliness is an important SEO ranking signal.
+Auditing your mobile-friendliness is a great way to find areas that are turning your mobile visitors off from converting.

-True, mobile conversion rate is generally below half of desktop conversion rate.
+True, the mobile conversion rate is generally below half of the desktop conversion rate.
 But when you break that down by device, you see that tablet conversion rate is about even with desktop, and smartphone conversion rate is trending up every year.

-Audit to gauge your website’s mobile friendliness will show you where you can improve your mobile user experience to make users more likely to convert:
+Audit to gauge your website’s mobile-friendliness will show you where you can improve your mobile user experience to make users more likely to convert:

 - Touchscreen readiness

 - Mobile page speed

 - Content legibility

 Even if you don’t have an ecommerce site, or use your website to drive conversions, your mobile SEO will still impact your in-store sales.
 The majority of visitors from local search results result in a store visit within 24 hours.